The Balanced Three-Role Model

 own ROI and measurable value

-These responsibilities cannot be delegated — not to the PMO, not to partners, not to consultants.
-They belong to the Sponsor because they determine the success or failure of the mission.
+These responsibilities cannot be delegated.
+Not to the PMO, not to partners, not to consultants.
+They belong to the Sponsor because they determine the success or failure of the transformation.

 -